Boeing wants more workers in-office to ramp up production. Not everyone wants to go back

 In a statement Saturday, Boeing said back-to-office decisions are left to individual business units.
 But the statement emphasized that Boeing values “face-to-face collaboration” and said the push for more in-person work will continue.

-“As we increase production rates, hire thousands of new employees and continue our airplane development work, it’s beneficial to have teams in the office more often to support our customer commitments and collaborate in person, including sharing best practices and responding promptly to emergent needs,” said the statement.
+“As we increase production rates, hire thousands of new employees andcontinue our airplane development work, it’s beneficial to have teams in the office more often to support our customer commitments and collaborate in person, including sharing best practices and responding promptly to emergent needs,” said the statement.

 Boeing also didn’t say what fraction of its Puget Sound-area workforce, which was nearly 56,000 as of Jan.
 1, currently works remotely or partly remotely.

-A little under half of those employees have been working in-person in Boeing manufacturing facilities for most of the pandemic, according to the workers’ union, the International Association of Machinists and Aerospace Workers, which currently counts roughly 26,000 members in its local chapter.
+A little under half of those employees have been working in-person in Boeing manufacturing facilities for most of the pandemic, according to the workers union, the International Association of Machinists and Aerospace Workers, which currently counts roughly 26,000 members in its local chapter.

 But around half of Boeing’s 14,500 engineers and tech workers are still working remotely most of the time, said Bill Dugovich, spokesperson for their union, the Society of Professional Engineering Employees in Aerospace.